Pixel Art to Real Life

 Colored pencils or markers

-Optional magnifying lenses for enhanced detail observation
+Optional magnifying lenses for detailed examination

 A safe and accessible outdoor area for photography